 Conducting economic evaluation of primary care interventions, with a focus on diagnostics.

-My research involves using both decision analytic modelling and trial-based evaluations to assess the cost-effectiveness of primary care diagnostic, prognostic and monitoring interventions.
-I have a particular interest in assessing the impact of diagnostic strategies on health outcomes that are not readily captured in current cost-effectiveness methods, for example, weighing the benefits of early cancer diagnosis against the harms of overdiagnosis, or the relationship between antibiotic prescribing and antimicrobial resistance, or considering how to value outcomes in pregnancy.
+My research involves using both decision analytic modelling and trial-based evaluation methods to assess the cost-effectiveness of primary care diagnostic, prognostic and monitoring interventions.
+I have a particular interest in assessing the impact of diagnostic strategies on health outcomes that are not readily captured in current cost-effectiveness methods, for example, weighing the relationship between antibiotic prescribing and antimicrobial resistance, or considering how to value outcomes in pregnancy.

-Prior to joining the department I completed a Masters in Health Economics at the University of York.
+I have a Masters in Health Economics from the University of York.